 - Writing and Language test – 44 multiple choice questions

 - Math – 58 questions

 If you answered 50 reading test questions correctly, then that is your raw score for that section.

-If you answered 43 writing test questions correctly, then that is your writing test raw score.
+If you answered 43 writing and language test questions correctly, then that is your writing test raw score.